 As the second wave of lockdown closed shops across the world, consumers once more turned to ecommerce for their holiday purchases.
 Both Singles' Day and Cyber Week transformed the whole month into the biggest online sales month in history.
 Awin tracked more than 100k sales every hour across Black Friday.

 As the year drew to a close, there was a stark reminder that while some online retailers saw triple digit growth, multi-channel businesses had to weigh ecommerce performance against the harsh reality of closed stores.
 For Travel brands, there was no end in sight to their predicament.
 For the affiliate channel overall, the industry showed its resilience and ability to deliver for thousands of brands.
-When the numbers were tallied, Awin welcomed 230,000 new publishers and 9,000 new advertisers on board in 2020.
-The Awin partnership network delivered almost $19b in revenue, 6b clicks and 220m sales.
+When the numbers were tallied, Awin served as home to 225,000+ publishers and 16,551 advertisers in 2020.
+Furthermore, the Awin partnership network delivered almost $14b in revenue, 6b clicks and 182m sales.